timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     The key feature with any time-series data used by Grafana is that it must have a column named `time` with timestamp data.
 The other columns used for graphing data can have different names, but each time-series chart must have a `time` column in the results.
-For the Histogram visualization, the timestamp values must be in ascending order or you receive an error.
+For the time-series visualization, the timestamp values must be in ascending order or you receive an error.

-1. Select 'time series' as your visualization type.
+1. Select `Time series` as your visualization type.

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/time-series-visualization-type.png" alt="Screenshot of the Grafana dashboard.
 The 'Visualizations' tab is focused.
 Underneath, 'Time-series' shows as a visualization type."/>

-1. Grafana returns this graph:
+1. Grafana returns a graph that looks similar to this:

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/simple-time-series-graph.png" alt="Screenshot of the time-series graph produced by Grafana.
 The graph represents the price of AMD in the past 6 hours."/>

 </procedure>

-## Create a time-series graph from pre-aggregated data
+## Create a time-series graph from pre-aggregated data using Continuous Aggregates
 In the previous example, we queried for all transactions of AMD stock in a 6 hour period which resulted in ~3 800 data points.
-If you query for transactions of AMD stock in a 3 month period, you get around 1,500,000 data points.
-It's not smart to graph this amount of rows every 30 seconds, which is the refresh interval default.
-This uses a lot of CPU, memory, and network bandwidth.
+If you query for transactions of AMD stock in a 3 month period, you'll typically get around 1,500,000 data points.
+Grafana, like many charting tools, don't perform well when they attempt to plot millions of points on a graph.
+And, by default, Grafana refreshes dashboards every 30 seconds which would further strain dashboard rendering while using a lot of CPU, memory, and network bandwidth.
 In extreme cases Grafana will freeze and require a restart.

 To solve this problem you can pre-aggregate your data using TimescaleDB's [`time_bucket`][time_bucket] hyperfunction.

 <procedure>

-## Create a time-series graph from pre-aggregated data
+## Create a time-series graph from pre-aggregated data using Continuous Aggregates

 1. Add the `$bucket_interval` variable of type `Interval` to the Grafana dashboard